Listen to this blog post

 Even if you think you know your way around AV equipment, due to experience it’s likely the professional AV company knows better.
 You may have budgeted for the bare minimum in certain areas or are trying to cut corners but shouldn’t be and your AV team should be upfront and tell you.
 This could lead to an event disaster in the long-run.

 Ask your AV company their opinions.
 Any great AV company will tell you where you absolutely should not skimp.
 If it will be damaging to cut from your event your AV company should let you know and explain WHY.
 On the other hand, they should also be able to suggest where you could cut if needed that would not make as much of a difference at your event but help you with the budget.

 A great AV team will also make suggestions for improvement.
 Perhaps they suggest adding something neat you have never heard of to really wow your guests!
 Or maybe you didn’t realize that you might need larger screens for those attendees in the back to be able to see the speakers presentation.
 They are there to help you spot these changes ahead of time to make your event amazing.

 As always, make sure that your AV company is making it crystal clear what the differences will be if you decide to switch options when downgrading, upgrading or switching out options.
 Expectations should always be very clear.

-What to Ask Your AV Company – The Day of The Event
+The Day of The Event